Volunteering

 Van Hamilton Program

-Offers free, on-call delivery of unused needles, condoms, and other harm reduction supplies, to people who use substances by injection and/or inhalation.
+Offers free, on-call delivery of harm reduction supples, safer sex supplies, and naloxone.
 Service users are encouraged to return used needles for disposal.
 Staff offer confidential support, education, and referrals to clients for services including addictions support, detox, health care, and shelter.

 Victorian Order of Nurses Volunteer Visiting Program